Until We are Free: Reflections on Black Lives Matter in Canada

 What are the messages for social movements from Until We are Free?
 Sara Jama, the co-founder of the Disability Justice Network of Ontario, talks eloquently of needing to root disability justice into all movements.
 Sandy Hudson’s recounting of the tent city that was established outside Police Headquarters in Toronto outlines the need to work in coalition with Indigenous groups – to respect their organizational practices and cultural traditions.
 And of course, movements need to understand the context of anti-Black racism as it relates to the Canadian experience.

 A futuristic fictionalized preface and epilogue open and close this collection.
 The preface describes the environmental devastation of climate change at its peak.
 In the epilogue, set in 2092, people are starting to recover and rebuild.
 Black people have been liberated by practising Sankofa – the need to reflect on the past to build a successful future.
 An anti-capitalist world results, the road map to it created by small whispers of ‘We Will Win’ that grow to become “a worldwide cacophony.”
-In the aftermath of Floyd George’s murder, those global voices are beginning to be heard.
+In the aftermath of George Floyd’s murder, those global voices are beginning to be heard.

 Support socialist media!